02.09.22 | Wellness and Missions

 Some considerations for those who are assembling or are thinking of assembling to create music virtually:

-Guidelines for numbers of people in the sanctuary are determined by local and state governmental directives based on the status of COVID-19 cases in each jurisdiction.
+- Guidelines for numbers of people in the sanctuary are determined by local and state governmental directives based on the status of COVID-19 cases in each jurisdiction.
 Within the BWC, this includes Maryland, West Virginia, and the District of Columbia.
-If a group follows the guidelines to safely meet in-person to record music for virtual worship, then decisions will need to be made about whether vocal musicians can perform while wearing a mask.

-Humming, even with a mask, is not a viable alternative to singing normally; aerosolized particles are still released through the nostrils and around the edges of the mask.
-Vocalists commented that decreased oxygen levels could be the biggest problem with singing while wearing a mask.
-They also mentioned that when opening their mouths wider to achieve some pitches and vowels during rehearsals that their masks were pulled down off their noses and over their mouths, requiring readjustment during the performance.
+- Humming, even with a mask, is not a viable alternative to singing normally; aerosolized particles are still released through the nostrils and around the edges of the mask.

 Cleaning Instruments Checklist

-Case parts finishes vary greatly and can easily be by disinfectant wipes and sprays.
+- Case parts finishes vary greatly and can easily be cleaned with disinfectant wipes and sprays.
 A soft disposable towel, using warm water and hand/dish soap is safe to use on virtually every finish, key, and case parts.
 Always follow up with a dry soft disposable towel to remove any standing liquid.

 - Resources for Choral Professionals during a Pandemic